“And the Fragrance Filled the Whole House”

 It is through this sacrifice that Jesus is anointed to be our King and ruler in our lives and be our priest and reconcile us to God and consecrate us for lives of service.

 Whenever we gather to hear the Bible read as the Living Word which makes God’s deeds present to us to transform our present and open our future – whenever we obey His command – “do this in remembrance of me” – this whole House of God is full of the fragrance of the costly seeking, searching.
 Suffering and saving love of God brought to us by Jesus Christ the Lord.
-When we leave here this fragrance by God’s grace clings to us—the fragrance of sacrificial love.
+When we leave here this fragrance of God’s grace clings to us—the fragrance of sacrificial love.
 By God’s grace may we preserve the scent of love among us and not let it be drowned out the bitter odors of this world with its hatred and cruelty.
+Amen.